WordPress/openverse/documentation/projects/proposals/search_relevancy_sandbox/20230406-implementation_plan_update_staging_database.md

    ([example](https://airflow.apache.org/docs/apache-airflow-providers-amazon/stable/operators/rds.html#howto-sensor-rdsdbsensor)).
 5. Rename the old staging database to `dev-old-openverse-db` using boto3's [`modify_db_instance`](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/rds/client/modify_db_instance.html) function (an operator does not exist for this operation).
+We must set the `ApplyImmediately` option here to `True` to ensure this operation happens immediately rather than waiting for the next maintenance window.
 6. Wait for the old database rename to be complete with the `RdsDbSensor` (we may need retries on this step, since the database may not be initially available/named when the sensor first starts). _**Note**: this will cause a